TBradley27/FilTar/README.txt

 For the most part, external tools are executed using default parameters which are documented in their respective snakefiles (found within subdirectories of the sub_snakemake directory).
 Values of parameters can be altered by directly editing the 'param' key-value pairs contained within the rules of these snakefiles.

+# WARNING

+The script generating the context++ scores uses RNAplfold as a dependency which itself generates ~100KB of data per transcript per species per tissue.
+Therefore, generating context++ score for a large number of tissues will consume a lot of disk space.
+RNAplfold can de deleted after each analysis run to help mitigate against this issue.
+ALso, be cautious to delete files if running the same analysis (e.g. same species and tissue) using different
+3'UTR annotations, as targetscan7 will use RNAplfold generated from a previous analysis automatically.
+Again, manually deleting RNAplfold output will protect against this issue.